14 Traits of a Sheltered Person (and How They Affect Adulthood)

 Imagine a simple social event.

 Psychologist Albert Bandura called this self-efficacy.
-When individuals lack experience solving challenges independently, their confidence in handling new situations decreases4.
+When people lack experience solving challenges independently, their confidence in handling new situations decreases4.

 What Mistakes Do Sheltered People Often Make?

-Sheltered people avoid challenges, overthink social interactions, or depend too heavily on external guidance.
+Sheltered people avoid challenges, overthink social interactions, and depend too heavily on external guidance.

 1. Avoiding Uncertainty